JonathanCrabbe/Personal-Website-Content/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently working towards my PhD thesis in the {{< staticref "https://www.vanderschaar-lab.com/" "newtab" >}}van der Schaar lab{{< /staticref >}}, a leading machine learning lab from the University of Cambridge led by Mihaela van der Schaar.
-In this stimulating environment, I am learning to become a well-rounded machine learning researcher.
+I am currently working towards my PhD thesis in the {{< staticref "https://www.vanderschaar-lab.com/" "newtab" >}}van der Schaar lab{{< /staticref >}}, a leading machine learning (ML) lab from the University of Cambridge led by Mihaela van der Schaar.
+In this stimulating environment, I am learning to become a well-rounded AI researcher.

-My research focuses on *Explainable AI*, with a special focus on explaining the *latent representations* that are involved in state-of-the-art machine learning models.
-I like to think of Explainable AI as a *microscope* that allows us to look inside a machine learning model, hence providing an *interface between machine learning models and human beings*.
-With this interface, human beings can *extract knowledge* from machine-learning models, which is challenging due to the inherent complexity of those models.
+We are gradually entering in a phase where humans will increasingly interact with AIs, hence forming human-AI teams.
+I see an immense potential in these teams to approach cutting-edge *scientific* and *medical* problems.
+My research focuses on making these teams more efficient by improving the information flow between complex ML models and human users.
+This touches upon various subjects of the AI literature, including *ML Interpretability*, *Representation Learning* and *Data-Centric AI*.
+In some sense, my goal is to build this *microscope* that would allow human beings to look inside a machine learning model.
+Through the interface of this microscope, human beings could *rigorously validate* ML models *extract knowledge* from them.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.